Tom Manning : Courses and Seminars

 Corporate Governance in China

 China leads the world in economic growth but trails significantly in corporate governance.
-The government is gradually upgrading the legal and regulatory framework, but progress is slow – and transparency and compliance still vary widely across state-owned, publicly-listed, and private firms.
-Ethics and social customs, which are central to reform, are even more problematic than structure and proving even more difficult to change.
-As Chinese stock prices continue to fall, stock market confidence is disappearing, and global investors are demanding reform.
+The government is upgrading the legal and regulatory framework but progress has been slow – and transparency and compliance still vary widely across state-owned, publicly-listed, and private firms.
+Ethics and social customs, which are central to reform, are even more problematic than structure and proving difficult to change.
+As Chinese stock prices continue to fall, capital market confidence is disappearing, and global investors are demanding reform.
 Given the SEC’s recent demand to see the work papers of American audit firms in order to protect American shareholders – and China’s continuing need to access to foreign capital markets – Chinese corporate governance is evoking questions of sovereignty and moving to the center stage of U.S.-China relations.
-This seminar will address the current status of corporate governance in China as contrasted with Western practices, high-profile cases, contributing factors, and recent trends in reform.
+This seminar will compare corporate governance in China to Western practice, examine recent high-profile governance failures, and assess reform initiatives.
 The seminar will be highly interactive.
-For example, one unique portion of the course will involve extensive role-playing of a major crisis scenario, in which students will extensively role-play executives, directors, and regulators.
+For example, one unique portion will involve simulation of a major crisis scenario, in which students will role-play executives, directors, and regulators.
 Grading will be determined by class participation and by performance across three short papers.
-The first paper will involve a comparison of Chinese and Western corporate governance methods; the second will focus on a recent case and provide analysis and commentary; and the third will require generation of a hypothetical governance crisis, the best of which will be considered for inclusion in a monograph containing future scenarios to be published in 2013.
+The first paper will involve a comparison of Chinese and Western corporate governance methods; the second will focus on a recent case and provide analysis and commentary; and the third will require generation of a hypothetical governance crisis, the best of which will be considered for inclusion in a monograph containing future scenarios to be published in 2014.

 Private Equity in Asia